ESTIA-Roboticadour/BluePoint/BluePoint/CameraAcquisition/README.md

 # CameraAcquisition
-A C++ (with Qt 6.8.2 and OpenCV 4.11.0) to open a camera device and record it.
+A C++ (with Qt, OpenCV and Pylon) application to open a laptop webcam and Basler cameras and record it.

 ## Required libraries
 - Qt (We used Qt 6.8.2)